 Today, I was on Sex Out Loud Radio telling the universe all about my top sex toy gift ideas — plus my tips for picking out a sex toy for someone else.
-So, you should totally listen to that.
-As an accompaniment, here’s the transcript — along with photos of the toys and links to my reviews.
+As an accompaniment, here’s the written version — along with photos of the toys and links to my reviews.

 TIP #1: VERSATILITY IS KEY

 When picking out a vibrator for someone else, the key word you want to keep in mind is versatility.
 Don’t get something that has one speed, or even 3, if you ask me — it’s just a little bit too limiting.
 Also don’t get something that has a very very specific purpose, unless you know your recipient wants something that does that.

 In terms of versatility, my #1 pick is the Mona 2 vibrator from LELO.
 I’ve become so obsessed with this toy lately that I’m pretty sure everyone’s getting sick of hearing about it.
 But it covers all the bases: it’s rechargeable, strong, fully submersible in water, and the shape is just awesome.
 It has a bulbous end for great G-spot stimulation, but it’s also sort of tapered on one side, so it sits nicely between the labia when used clitorally.
 It also has incredible range in terms of vibration, so a person who doesn’t know how much power they need yet can find out.